dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 rigorously the meaning of recursive types written in Haskell as `data T = F T`.

 The second step is to apply `unroll` to the value on which we need to use pattern matching.
 The result will be a value of type `F C`, which will be typically a union type.
-Then we can use ordinary pattern matching on values of that type.
+Then we can use the ordinary pattern matching (`merge` in Dhall) on values of that type.

 This technique allows us to translate `isSingleLeaf` and `headMaybe` to Dhall.
+Let us look at some examples.

 For `C = TreeInt`, the type `F C` is the union type `< Leaf: Integer | Branch : { left : TreeInt, right : TreeInt } >`.
 The function `isSingleLeaf` is implemented via pattern matching on that type: